gjorquera/Gaston.Life/content/books/how-to-take-smart-notes.md

 #### Links over Organization

-Prefer having richer links between notes over a clear and well thought directory structure.
+Prefer having richer links between notes over a clear and well-thought directory structure.
 Allow chains and clusters to emerge from your Zettelkasten organically via links.
 Allow yourself to roam about by following these links.